ivoyager/ivoyager-changelogs/README.md

 ### API breaking changes
 * Removed VoyagerCamera "processed" signal.
+* Removed GregorianTimekeeper; its functions & members have been consolidated into its parent class Timekeeper.
 * Changed signature & return value for SaverLoader.debug_log() function.
 This is a fix for the free-standing Procedural Saver/Loader 1.1 in the Godot Asset Library.

 ### 3.2 compatibility fixes